 (part 2) Interpretation: If a BLL breeder decides to stop with BLL and at some point places piglets under non-BLk conditions, the remaining BLL-worthy piglets may be delivered as BLL-worthy for a certain period under specific conditions.
 The following conditions apply: 1.
 A maximum of three months after placing the first non-BLL piglets, the stopping BLL breeders may still deliver BLL-worthy piglets to other BLL pig farms; thereafter, no more.
 The end date of the BLL certificate will be set to this date (date of placing the first non-BLL piglets + 3 months).
-2. Once the farm switches to placing piglets under non-BLL conditions, the farm will only place piglets under non-BLL worthy piglets are kept separated from each other.
+2. Once the farm switches to placing piglets under non-BLL conditions, the farm will only place piglets under non-BLL conditions.
+No piglets may be placed under BLL conditions thereafter.
+3. The BLL and non-BLL worthy piglets are kept separated from each other.
 During the BLL inspection, this is checked based on the age and castration of the piglets.
 4. The SBLk and CI are informed about the placement of piglets under non-BLL conditions.
 This must be done no later than 1 week after placing.
-5. An unannounced inspection at the cost of the farm if it is actually stopping with BLL.
-Therefore, the farm may to reapply for BLL for at least one year.
-Upon reapplication, a new entry inspection must be conducted, and all animals present on the farm must be BLL worthy again. -- ---------- --
+5. An unannounced inspection at the cost of the farmer is conducted before the end date of the BLL certificate.
+6. This arrangement is only applicable to the farm if it is actually stopping with BLL.
+Therefore, the farm may not reapply for BLL for at least one year.
+Upon reapplication, a new entry inspection must be conducted, and all animals present on the farm must be BLL worthy again. ---------- --